-- Smoke alarms and alert devices are available for people who are deaf or hard or hearing. - >>> Strobe lights flash when the smoke alarm sounds.
-The lights warn people of a possible fire. - >>> When people who are deaf are asleep, a pillow or bed shaker can wake them so they can escape. - When people who are hard of hearing are asleep, a loud, mixed, low-pitched sound alert device can wake them.
+- >>>> Smoke alarms and alert devices are available for people who are deaf or hard or hearing. - >>>> When people who are deaf are asleep, a pillow or bed shaker can wake them so they can escape. - When people who are hard of hearing are asleep, a loud, mixed, low-pitched sound alert device can wake them.
 A pillow or bed shaker may be helpful.
 These devices are triggered by the sound of the smoke alarm.